Neerajkumar0123/demo-run/README.md

 ## Overview
 A minimal web page that displays a “Hello World!” message.
 - The text color can be cycled through five different colors with the **Change Color** button.
 - A **Toggle Animation** button starts or stops a continuous fade‑in/fade‑out animation on the text.

-The animation is implemented with CSS keyframes and is toggled by adding or removing a CSS class via JavaScript.
+- The page background is set to the uploaded image, which is embedded as a base64‑encoded PNG.

 ## Setup
 No special setup is required.